Reserve the right to refuse anyone who…

 “…The answer is that you can refuse to serve someone even if they’re in a protected group, but the refusal can’t be arbitrary and you can’t apply it to just one group of people.

 To avoid being arbitrary, there must be a reason for refusing service and you must be consistent.
 There could be a dress code to maintain a sense of decorum, or fire code restrictions on how many people can be in your place of business at one time, or a policy related to the health and safety of your customers and employees.
+Because of all this, they need to make sure they are keeping to COSHH regulations at all times, businesses can check out the COSHH assessment guide over at seton.co.uk if they are unsure.
 But you can’t just randomly refuse service to someone because you don’t like the way they look or dress.

 Second, you must apply your policy to everyone.
 For example, you can’t turn away a black person who’s not wearing a tie and then let in a tieless white man.
 You also can’t have a policy that sounds like it applies to everyone but really just excludes one particular group of people…”